|Midjourney Geisha. All the images in this post I 'created' with text prompts using Midjourney.|

 It will also be increasingly necessary, I suspect, for higher education to be free for all adults.
 The US gave tax cuts worth 1.9 trillion for the rich, which is apparently the same as the size of the US student debt, according to Robert Reich.
 Empowering young Americans should be a greater priority than providing tax cuts for oligarchs to fuel trickle down economics that don't, and never have, worked.
 It's also disturbing that corporate America is now pumping more money into ephemeral stock buy backs than they are into R&D. It jazzes the stock price for shareholders, but it does squat otherwise.

 |A deceptively peaceful landscape, in the style of Heironymous Bosch.
 No hint of the coming turmoil.|

-As we move more and more into a knowledge based economy, education will become increasingly critical to establish competitive advantage over other nations.
+As we move more and more into a knowledge based economy, education will becritical to establish competitive advantage over other nations.
 We should really get manufacturing of essential items back, as well; just in time production is so lean it provides no cushion when shocks hit the system.